Our Team

 Her interest in creative spaces geared towards the promotion of emotional growth was sparked by work with children and young people.
 However, Thalia has experience working with adults therapeutically too.

-Thalia’s instinctively playful approach is rooted in storytelling and metaphor, and aims to honour your way of expressing yourself.
+Thalia’s playful and collaborative approach is rooted in storytelling and metaphor, and aims to honour your unique way of expressing yourself.

 She is also a puppet artist and researcher.
 In her research, Thalia has found that she is interested in the following themes as they relate to dramatherapy practice: